Seasonal Naturalist, Winter, paid, hourly

 - General natural history knowledge and comfort in the outdoors;

-- Familiarity with office equipment, including copy machines, computers, scanners, and fax machines
+- Familiar with office equipment, including copy machines, computers, scanners, and fax machines

-- Degree in Education or the Natural sciences;
+- Degree, or pursuit of a degree, in Education or the Natural sciences;

 - Experience using Microsoft Access;